Ria de Pontevedra (Rias Baixas)

-In nearby Amil lies the pretty little chapel of the Virgin of the Miracles where mass is held every day...
+Visit nearby Amil to see the pretty little chapel of the Virgin of the Miracles where mass is held every day...

 Take the bridge over to the island to take the waters, renowned for their healing effects on the skin.
 Buy some of the toiletries made with the local minerals in the little shop on the island, which also serves as a fascinating museum.
 Try to visit the artesan market too.

 Visit the old town in Vigo with its streets of oysters and basket sellers...

 Have a shopping spree in any of four different shopping centres, and take in the museum which has around 300,000 square metres of parkland surrounding it.

 Pay a visit to the gallery displaying Sargadelos ceramics in A Estrada.
 With exceptionally attractive figurines, plates and jewellery of a design unique to this part of Galicia you will find it hard to resist bringing home a piece!

 Relax in the elegant surroundings of the house or sit in the shade of one of the three camelia trees in the garden...

 As the evening cools down move into the conservatory where you can still take advantage of the lovely views.

 Pop down to the market in nearby A Estrada...

 Go on Wednesday mornings for a fine range of fresh foods and local produce from the area. - there's another in Cuntis on Saturday mornings too.